The difference between chat and messaging

 In a recent Wall Street Journal article about the changing nature of phone calls (which dipped heavily into the features of popular messaging apps, like audio messages and video calls), Katherine Bindley wrote, “Multiple people I interviewed said when the phone rings unexpectedly, they assume someone has died.”

-Mike Gozzo, senior director of product of Zendesk’s Sunshine Conversations, expressed a similar revulsion to uninvited calls.
-“The way I like to think about it is how pissed off I am when somebody calls me,” he said.
+Mike Gozzo, VP of Product, Conversations at Zendesk Sunshine Conversations, expressed a similar revulsion to uninvited calls.
+“The way I like to think about it is how pissed off I am when somebody calls me," he said.
 “I haven’t consented to this call, and it’s occupying 100% of my attention span.”

 Live chat poses a similar problem.
 Because the conversation is session-based, once the user closes the app or loses the connection, it’s all over.
 When waiting in a queue for an available agent, or when response times leave much to be desired, it’s easy to get bored.
 When the conversation resumes, the customer has the onerous task of repeating themselves.